yige-hu/MemoryLeakAnalysis/README.md

 - (\*) FunctionInfo.cpp:

-  An auxiliary and independent tool to print out some function i
+  An auxiliary and independent tool to print out some function info.

 - (\*) SamplePass.cpp: